yeoman/yeoman/cli/docs/docs.md

 * **test/fixtures**
 Holds the fixtures file.
 If necessary test scripts will copy files from fixtures to the test directory (`.test`) and have grunt operate on top of that.
-This may include custom gruntfile and specific html files, testing out the whole script or a specific feature.
+This may include custom gruntfile and specific HTML files, testing out the whole script or a specific feature.
 This directory usually include subdirectories named after the task they meant to be used with.

 * **test/yeoman**
-this is the yeoman submodule.
+This is the yeoman submodule.
 Running `git submodule update --init` will make sure everything is here.
 Relatedly, this command is run automatically before `npm test`.

 * **test/helpers**
-Contains few test helper, see below for further details.
+Contains a few test helpers, see below for further details.

-* **test/tasks** Like `test/fixtures`, this directory usually include
-subdirectories named after the task that is tested.
+* **test/tasks** Like `test/fixtures`, this directory usually include subdirectories named after the task that is tested.
 Test files in this directory are meant to test specific task / feature of the build script.
 They may be run directly using `node test/tasks/usemin` (or any other implemented test).

 ## Writing a new test